andreas-kupries/kettle/embedded/md/doc/files/kettle_installer.md

 To install Kettle simply run

-    /path/to/tclsh8\.5 /path/to/kettle/kettle \-f /path/to/kettle/build\.tcl install
+    /path/to/tclsh8.5 /path/to/kettle/kettle -f /path/to/kettle/build.tcl install

 where "/path/to/tclsh8\.5" is the tclsh of your Tcl installation, and "/path/to/kettle" the location of the Kettle sources on your system\.
 Please note